talkable/talkable-docs/source/campaigns/campaign_types.rst

 Reward Gleam
 ------------

-The Reward Gleam improves the on-site conversion rate by assisting Friends and Advocates in using their coupons to purchase.
+The Reward Gleam improves on-site conversion rate by assisting Friends and Advocates in using their coupons to purchase.
 When the Friend or Advocate gets a reward and goes to your website the Reward Gleam captures the coupon code and displays it in a highlight bar at the bottom of the page.
 This type of campaign focuses on both Friends and Advocates and can be the perfect addition to any of your other campaigns.